scipy/scipy-cookbook/README.md

 gist.github.com) and file [a new issue](https://github.com/pv/SciPy-CookBook/issues) and tell which file you changed and include a link to the uploaded file.
 Thanks!

-Before starting, check out the list of pull requests and issues here to avoid doing duplicate work.

 What to fix
 -----------